Mahavira: Sources

 Yativṛṣabha's Tiloya-paṇṇatti recounts nearly all the events of Mahavira's life in a form convenient for memorisation.
 Jinasena's Mahapurana (which includes the Ādi purāṇa and Uttara-purāṇa) was completed by his disciple, Gunabhadra, in the 8th century.
-In the Uttara-purāṇa, Mahavira's life is described in three parvans, or sections, (74–76) and 1,818 verses.
+In the Uttara-purāṇa, Mahavira's life is described in three parvans (sections 74–76) and 1,818 verses.

-Vardhamacharitra is a Sanskrit kāvya poem, written by Asaga in 853 CE, which narrates the life of Mahavira.
+Vardhamacharitra is a Sanskrit kāvya poem written by Asaga in 853 CE that narrates the life of Mahavira.
 The Kalpa Sūtra is a collection of biographies of tirthankaras, notably Parshvanatha and Mahavira.
-Samavayanga Sutra is a collection of Mahavira's teachings, and the Ācārāṅga Sūtra recounts his asceticism.
+The Samavayanga Sutra is a collection of Mahavira's teachings, and the Ācārāṅga Sūtra recounts his asceticism.

 Tirthankaras

 According to Jain cosmology, 24 Tirthankaras have appeared on earth; Mahavira is the last tirthankara of Avasarpiṇī (the present time cycle).
 (Note: Heinrich Zimmer: "The cycle of time continually revolves, according to the Jainas.
 The present "descending" (avasarpini) period was preceded and will be followed by an "ascending" (utsarpini).
 Sarpini suggests the creeping movement of a "serpent" (sarpin); ava- means "down" and ut- means up.")
 A tirthankara (ford-maker, saviour or spiritual teacher) signifies the founding of a tirtha, a passage across the sea of birth-and-death cycles.